Ross Chastain

 Ross Lee Chastain (born December 4, 1992) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 1 Chevrolet Camaro ZL1 for Trackhouse Racing, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 9 Chevrolet Camaro SS for JR Motorsports.
+He competes full-time in the NASCAR Cup Series, driving the No. 1 Chevrolet Camaro ZL1 for Trackhouse Racing, part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing, the No. 9 Camaro SS for JR Motorsports, and the No. 91 Camaro SS for DGM Racing with Jesse Iwuji Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 45 Chevrolet Silverado RST for Niece Motorsports.
 He is the older brother of fellow NASCAR driver Chad Chastain.

 Early career

-Chastain started racing at the age of twelve, his interest piqued by his father's hobby racing and other kids his age racing.
+Chastain started racing at the age of twelve, and his interest was piqued by his father's hobby of racing and other kids his age racing.
 His home track was Punta Gorda Speedway in Punta Gorda, Florida, at age twelve, competing in both late model and Fastruck Series events.
 Even those races, at tracks like Citrus County Speedway, Auburndale Speedway and DeSoto Speedway, were run on a tight budget, a theme that carried on to much of Chastain's career in the higher ranks of NASCAR.
 His short track career saw Chastain scoring over fifty wins in feature events, including the Limited Late Model portion of the 2011 World Series Of Asphalt Stock Car Racing at New Smyrna Speedway, winning three of eight events in the series.